 The non-promotional subscription message can be sent by businesses that have been approved by Facebook for subscription messaging.

 Who Can Send Subscription Messaging Broadcasts in Facebook Messenger?

 Facebook has an application and review process for Facebook Business Pages that would like to send subscription messages.
 Businesses receive subscription messaging permissions at the page-level.

 If your page is approved for subscription messaging by Facebook, you’re free to send subscription chat blasts with your MobileMonkey bot.

 How to Apply for Facebook Subscription Messaging in 2 Steps

-The good news is that it’s quick, easy and free to apply for Facebook subscription messaging.
+The good news is that it doesn’t cost a business anything to apply for Facebook subscription messaging.
 And the application process is fairly short.
 I’ll show you how to apply for subscription messaging in 2 steps.

-The bad news is that Facebook has a manual review process for subscription messaging applications, and in our experience, it can take many applications before a page is approved.
+The trickier news is that Facebook has a review process for subscription messaging applications, and in our experience, it can take many applications before a page is approved.